 Do you find yourself fuming at the foibles of “stupid people”?
 Does the current political climate launch you into a torrent of righteous indignation?
 If you are habitually distressed by anger or if your angry behavior often comes back to bite you, this may be the sign of a personal blind spot.

-Anger is an afflictive emotion caused by thoughts and feelings that arise from a lack of understanding (ignorance) or biased thinking (delusion).
+Anger is an afflictive emotion caused by thoughts and feelings that arise from a lack of understanding (ignorance) or misguided assumptions.
 It is self-reinforcing in that it brings a burst of energy that can fuel passionate action and create a temporary sense of empowerment.

 However, acting purely out of anger rarely results in long-term benefit to self or others.
 This is because an angry reaction is the fruit of an unexamined mind.
 It can never match the impact of a wise and reasoned response.
 Being plagued by anger indicates there is some further personal growth and evolution that is needed and this will require turning inward with open-mindedness and curiosity.